 2. Self Moving Expenses

-Moving might seem like an ideal way to save money, but it is usually not free.
-We recommend renting a covered storage truck to help prevent unnecessary damage to your belongings along the way.
+You might be moving to save money in the long run, but it usually comes with some upfront costs, which we’ll outline in bullet points below.
+We recommend renting a covered storage truck to help prevent unnecessary damage to your belongings.

 - Truck rental